Gast Waltzing

-Gaston ("Gast") Waltzing (born 1956) is a Luxembourgian trumpeter and composer.
-He has created several jazz bands, including Largo and the Luxembourg National Jazz Orchestra, and has composed music for films and television programmes as well as operas combining classical music with jazz and rock.
+Gaston "Gast" Waltzing (born 1956) is a Luxembourgish trumpeter and composer.
+He has created several jazz bands, including Largo and the Luxembourg National Jazz Orchestra, and has even composed music for films and television programs as well as operas combining classical music with jazz and rock.
 He goes by the nickname of piu.

 Biography

 Gast Waltzing was born in the city of Luxembourg on 13 August 1956.
 He began his music studies at the Conservatoire de Luxembourg when he was just 7 years old.
 He continued his classical training at the Brussels Royal Conservatoire, completing his studies at the Conservatoire de Paris.